JD Academic Concentrations

 - Can I save my What-If scenario?
 No. What-If plans are not saved in DegreeWorks.
 You would need to run a new What-If scenario next time you log in to see it again.

-The JD Declaration of Concentration form may be submitted directly to the Vice Dean for approval during student's third year of study by the deadlines posted.
+The JD Declaration of Concentration form may be submitted directly to the Law School Registrar for review during the student's third year of study by the deadlines posted.
+Requests for exceptions or authorization for courses not designated as fulfilling a particular group or concentration should be submitted to the Vice Dean prior to forwarding the concentration request form to the Law School Registrar.